FlawedBliss/OccultBuddy/README.md

 # OccultBuddy
-OccultBuddy is an early stages plugin to make life inside Occult Crescent easier.
-It will notify you about nearby Treasure Coffers and mark them on your map.

-## Future Plans
-- crowdsource & mark possible pot treasure coffer locations
-- crowdsource & mark possible lucky carrot locations
-- sync available coffers with players in the same instance
-- more
+OccultBuddy locates nearby treasure coffers and marks them on your map.
+If you are looking for more features to help with Occult Crescent, check out EurekaLinker instead.